 - Will fight to stop the disability discrimination from continuing and get just compensation for you!

 You don't have to stand for violations of your workplace rights.
-From offices in Manhattan Beach, Calderone Law Firm provides legal advice and representation for employees in communities throughout the Los Angeles metro area.
-Contact the office to arrange a free consultation with an experienced Manhattan Beach attorney for disability discrimination cases today.
+Calderone Law Firm provides legal advice and representation for employees in communities throughout the Los Angeles metro area.
+Contact the office to arrange a free consultation with an experienced disability discrimination attorney in El Segundo today.